Roseon Finance (ROSN) Trading 14.2% Lower Over Last Week

-Roseon Finance (ROSN) traded 3% higher against the U.S. dollar during the twenty-four hour period ending at 16:00 PM E.T. on September 3rd.
-Roseon Finance has a total market capitalization of $2.19 million and approximately $348,095.00 worth of Roseon Finance was traded on exchanges in the last day.
-Over the last week, Roseon Finance has traded 14.2% lower against the U.S. dollar.
-One Roseon Finance coin can currently be purchased for about $0.0609 or 0.00000154 BTC on cryptocurrency exchanges.
+Roseon Finance (ROSN) traded 3% higher against the U.S. dollar during the 24 hour period ending at 0:00 AM ET on September 6th.
+Roseon Finance has a market capitalization of $2.19 million and $348,095.00 worth of Roseon Finance was traded on exchanges in the last day.
+One Roseon Finance coin can now be purchased for about $0.0609 or 0.00000154 BTC on popular exchanges.
+During the last seven days, Roseon Finance has traded down 14.2% against the U.S. dollar.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.